Critic / Translator Andrew Porter

 tell?
 How far away is yesterday?

-the best of today as good as the best of
+best of today as good as the best of yesterday?

 AP: That one

 the modern recordings.
 I will pull out the Busch Quartet playing a

 Beethoven quartet.
 So in a sense I would say perhaps nothing has come

 up to the level of the Busch Quartet in Beethoven.
 Perhaps they were

 the best, but that’s just sort of the moment.
 In the playing of Beethoven

-piano sonatas, my standards are set by Arthur Schnabel and
+piano sonatas, my standards are set by Arthur Schnabel and I don’t think

-there are great Beethoven pianists that can do things that Schnabel didn’t do,
+are great Beethoven pianists that can do things that Schnabel didn’t do,

 and give you different impressions.
 I wonder if to some extent one